Dhineshkumarprakasam/currency_converter/README.md

    flutter run
    ```

-### What Happens Behind the Scenes?

-When you run the app, Flutter generates the following files and folders that are excluded from version control (as per `.gitignore`):

-* `build/` - Compiled app files
-* `.dart_tool/` - Flutter tool artifacts
-* `.flutter-plugins` and `.flutter-plugins-dependencies` - Plugin info
-* `.pub-cache/` - Package cache
-* Platform-specific build files under `android/` and `ios/` - Gradle outputs, Xcode builds

-These are auto-generated and should **NOT** be committed to GitHub, ensuring the repository remains clean and focused on source code.

----

 ## How to Use the App

 1. Enter an amount in USD in the text field.
 2. Tap the **Convert** button.
-3. Currently, the app shows a placeholder value ("0").

-> Note: Conversion logic is not yet implemented.
-This feature will be added in future updates.

----

 ## Future Improvements